rmcanany/SolidEdgeStorekeeper/Readme.md

 The material table is usually your normal SE material table.
 However, for a quick test of the program, an alternative is to use `Storekeeper.mtl` from `Preferences\Templates`.
 Copy it to your Solid Edge Materials directory to make it available.
 On my machine, that location is `C:\Program Files\Siemens\Solid Edge 2024\Preferences\Materials`.

-If you decide to continue using the program, you would eventually want to utilize your own material table, updating material names in the spreadsheet as needed.
+If you decide to continue using the program, you would eventually want to utilize your own material table, updating material names in the spreadsheet and templates as needed.

 - **OPTIONS**
   - `Read the Excel file each time the program is launched`